Brain rot

-In Internet culture, the term brain rot (also brainrot or brain-rot) describes digital media deemed to be of low quality or value.
-The term also more broadly refers to the harmful effects associated with excessive or disordered use of digital media, especially short-form entertainment and doomscrolling.
-Popularized by Generation Z and Generation Alpha social media users, the term has since entered mainstream usage.
+In Internet culture, the term brain rot (often written as brainrot) describes digital media deemed to be of low quality or value.
+More broadly, the term refers to the harmful cognitive effects associated with excessive or disordered use of digital and social media, particularly short-form content, AI slop, and doomscrolling.
+Popularized by Generation Z and Alpha on social media, the term has since entered mainstream usage.
+It was the Oxford English Dictionarys 2024 "Word of the Year".

 Origin and usage

 According to Oxford University Press, the first recorded use of the term brain rot traces back to the 1854 book Walden by Henry David Thoreau.
 In that book, Thoreau reflected on materialism and argued that a tendency to prefer trivial ideas could weaken the mind, a harbinger for how the term would come to be used to describe the effects of disordered use of digital content.
+He asked:

+While England endeavors to cure the potato-rot, will not any endeavor to cure the brain-rot, which prevails so much more widely and fatally?

-Thoreau was criticizing what he saw as a decline in intellectual standards, comparing it to the 1840s "potato rot" in Europe.
+Thoreau was criticizing what he saw as a decline in intellectual standards, comparing it to the effects of potato blight in 1840s Europe, which had caused widespread crop failures.

 In 2007, brain rot was used by Twitter users to describe dating game shows, video games, and "hanging out online".
 Usage of the phrase increased online in the 2010s before spiking in popularity in 2020 on Discord, when it became an Internet meme.
 From 2023 to 2024, Oxford reported the term's usage increased by 230% in frequency per million words.

-As of 2024, it was used in the context of Generation Alpha's digital habits, with critics noting that the generation is "excessively immersed in online culture", underscoring the fact that by 2024, an estimated 79 percent of the world's population of 15-24 year olds used the internet.
-The term brain rot has been associated with the tendency for young people to pepper their speech with Internet references such as skibidi (referencing Skibidi Toilet), rizz (charm), gyatt (buttocks), fanum tax (taking food from another's meal), and sigma (solitary, masculine men).
+As of 2024, it was used in the context of Generation Alpha's digital habits, with critics noting that the generation is "excessively immersed in online culture", underscoring the fact that by 2024, an estimated 79 percent of the world's population of 15–24 year olds used the internet.
+The term brain rot has been associated with the tendency for young people to pepper their speech with Internet references such as skibidi (referencing Skibidi Toilet), rizz (charisma), gyatt (buttocks), fanum tax (taking food from another's meal), and sigma (solitary, masculine men).